deepakkum21/Python/PythonCore/4 Input_output.md

     - **eval(expression, globals=None, locals=None)**
     - expression - this string as parsed and evaluated as a Python expression
     - globals (optional) - a dictionary
-    - Alocals (optional)- a mapping object.
+    - locals (optional)- a mapping object.
 Dictionary is the standard and commonly used mapping type in Python.